derek3/Getting-and-Cleaning-Data-Project/README.md

 measurements compiled by the researchers of the study at the UC Irvine Machine Learning Repository in 2012.

 Basic steps taken to prepare the data for use in the run_analyis.R file:
-- Download Zip file and save to R’s default data directory
+- Downloaded Zip file and saved to R’s default data directory
-- Merge the training and test together to create a single dataset for processing and analysis
+- Merged the training and tested together to create a single dataset for processing and analysis
-- Extract only the measurements on the mean and standard deviation for each measurement ** Assumption**  - it was assumed that measurements containing the word ‘mean’ were means (i.e. not just those whose descriptions ended with the word mean, such as 'fBodyAcc-meanFreq()'
+- Extracted only the measurements on the mean and standard deviation for each measurement ** Assumption**  - it was assumed that measurements containing the word ‘mean’ were means (i.e. not just those whose descriptions ended with the word mean, such as 'fBodyAcc-meanFreq()'
-- Alter the column names to use better descriptions and conform to R naming standards 4.Appropriately labels the data set with descriptive variable names.
+- Altered the column names to use better descriptions and conform to R naming standards
+- Changed the activities to show the descriptions rather than numbers
-5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- Created a tidy data set as the output using the average of each of the columns in the dataset